2020 Research Opportunities

 Humanities Digital Workshop

 IPH assists the Humanities Digital Workshop (HDW) in recruiting students to work with faculty on computationally-assisted research projects in the humanities.
-The HDW offers opportunities to join humanities "labs".
+The HDW offers opportunities to join humanities "labs."
+Visit the HDW website for a comprehensive information on active investigations.
 Some of the projects on the table are:

 The Spenser Project